Hdemasiado/coursera.getting.cleaning.data/README.md

 ◦Combines the files to a data frame in the form of subjects, labels, the rest of the data.

 • Step 2:
-◦Reads features from features.txt
+Reads features from features.txt
-◦Filters to leave features that are either means ("mean()") or standard deviations ("std()").
+Filters to leave features that are either means ("mean()") or standard deviations ("std()").
-◦A new data frame is then created that includes subjects, labels and the described features.
+A new data frame is then created that includes subjects, labels and the described features.

 • Step 3:
-◦Reads  activity labels from activity_labels.txt ◦Replaces the numbers with the text.
+Reads  activity labels from activity_labels.txt Replaces the numbers with the text.

 • Step 4:
-◦Make a column list (includig "subjects" and "label" at the start) ◦Tidy-fy the list by removing all non-alphanumeric characters and converting the result to lowercase ◦Apply the now-good-columnnames to the data frame
+Make a column list (includig "subjects" and "label" at the start) Tidy-fy the list by removing all non-alphanumeric characters and converting the result to lowercase Apply the now-good-columnnames to the data frame

 • Step 5:
-◦Creation of a new data frame.
-The data frame is created looking for the mean of each combination of subject and label ◦The function in use is the aggregate()  function
+Creation of a new data frame.
+The data frame is created looking for the mean of each combination of subject and label The function in use is the aggregate()  function

 • Final step:
-◦The tidy data set is created with the name tidyData.txt
+The tidy data set is created with the name tidyData.txt